swagger-api/apidom/packages/apidom-reference/README.md

 ##### [HttpResolverAxios](https://github.com/swagger-api/apidom/blob/main/packages/apidom-reference/src/resolve/resolvers/HttpResolverAxios.ts)

-This resolver plugin is responsible for resolving a remove file represented by HTTP(s) URL.
+This resolver plugin is responsible for resolving a remote file represented by HTTP(s) URL.
 It detects if the provided URI represents an HTTP(s) URL and if so, fetches the file and provides its content.